how to get kids to listen without yelling

 It’s best to use a calm voice and stay calm yourself, even if what your kid is doing is pushing your buttons (like throwing food on the floor or running away from you).

-When you’re upset, take a moment for yourself—take some deep breaths, count to 10 or leave the room—and then approach your kid in a calm manner.
+When you’re upset, take a moment for yourself—take some deep breaths, count to 10, or leave the room—and then calmly approach your kid.

 It might take some practice before you get kids to listen without yelling, child learns what “calm” looks like after years of hearing shouting in the household every day.